How to Create a Diversified Index Fund Portfolio?

 Investing is only for long term goals.
 If you need money in five years or less, then place those funds in a short term certificate of deposit, Government I bond, or money market mutual fund.
 Investing offers the opportunity for higher returns, but along with those higher returns, comes more volatility.
 You don’t want the money you need for a home down payment in three years to drop in value in year two.

 Step 1: Where do I place my long term investable funds?

 Now that you’ve heard the warning, only invest with long term funds, let’s talk about where to put your investment funds.

 If your workplace doesn’t offer a retirement plan, open a Roth IRA on your own.
 I recommend going to a discount broker such as Charles Schwab, Fidelity, or Vanguard.
 If you want to start investing with a small amount, Charles Schwab has a $1,000 investment minimum for most accounts (the minimum opening balance is waived with automatic deposits).
-All accounts can be opened online, or if you live in an area with a bricks and mortar discount broker, you can open the account in person.
+All accounts can be opened online, or if you live in an area with a Schwab office, you can open the account in person.